 Alternative treatment is available for people who still suffer the symptoms of Lyme disease and for those whose infection is not yet diagnosed.
 If conventional Lyme disease treatment, there are Lyme disease experts that use a different approach.

 We have treated thousands of Lyme disease patients from over 25 countries across the globe.

-At the Sponaugle Wellness Institute we have a full understanding of Lyme disease, acquired from the extensive research of Dr. Rick Sponaugle, Dr. Ruiz and team.
+At the Sponaugle Wellness Institute, we have a full understanding of Lyme disease, acquired from the extensive research of Dr. Rick Sponaugle and the Sponaugle Wellness team.
 Equipped with far-reaching knowledge on Lyme disease and advanced technology, we help Lyme patients reclaim their lives.

 How do we do it?